jdkamp/mpc-framework/README.md

 - **Full state feedback:** The controller trusts the measured state `x0` exactly.
 Uncertainty in the state estimate itself (output-feedback SMPC) is not handled.

 **Future work: from a safe controller to safe learning**
-- **Predictive safety filter for reinforcement learning.** Reuse the SMPC constraint mechanism with a different objective (stay close to the agent's proposed action) to let an RL agent explore *safely during training*.
-Combined with periodic GP re-training on the collected data, the safe operating region grows as the model learns.
+- **Growing the safe set through GP re-training.** The predictive safety filter is now implemented and demonstrated (see *Safe reinforcement learning* above).
+The loop still to close: periodically re-train the GP on data collected under the filter, so the trustworthy region — and the agent's freedom — expands as the model learns.
 - **Learned trajectory prediction of other agents.** A neural network predicts surrounding vehicles' trajectories with per-step variance that grows along the horizon; the SMPC turns it into time-varying, uncertainty-proportional distance constraints.
 - **ML planners with uncertainty-aware tracking.** A learned planner proposes (possibly aggressive) reference trajectories; the controller follows them only as far as its model confidence reaches.
 - **Other system models:** extend beyond the kinematic bicycle model.